 Joyriding generally refers to using someone else’s motor vehicle with the intention of returning it.
-Unlike other states, Florida law treats joyriding offenses as grand theft which can result in paying significant fines, serving prison time and probation, and having a criminal record.
-If you or your child has been charged with Florida grand theft, contact a Ft.
+Unlike other states, Florida law treats these offenses as grand theft which can result in paying significant fines, serving prison time and probation, and having a criminal record.
+If you or your child has been charged with this offense, contact a Ft.
 Lauderdale joyriding lawyer to discuss the charges and determine what legal defenses may apply to you and your family.
 It may be critical to speak with an experienced theft attorney regarding your case.
 En Español.

-Joyriding in Florida is generally considered a grand theft offense.
+Joyriding is generally considered a grand theft offense.
 A theft occurs when someone:

-An experienced Fort Lauderdale joyriding lawyer can determine which legal defenses apply to joyriding offenses.
-They can also evaluate whether the potential exists to have those charges dismissed for first-time offenders who may be able to participate in a diversion program or perform community service in lieu of facing criminal grand theft penalties.
-Florida joyriding can have serious consequences – especially to young adults who are typically charged with these types of offenses.
-If you or your child is facing Florida grand theft charges, contact an experienced Ft.
-Lauderdale joyriding lawyer.
+An experienced Ft.
+Lauderdale joyriding lawyer could determine which legal defenses apply to your specific offense.
+We team could also evaluate whether the potential exists to have those charges dismissed for first-time offenders who may be able to participate in a diversion program or perform community service in lieu of facing criminal grand theft penalties.
+Joyriding can have serious consequences – especially to young adults who are typically charged with these types of offenses.
+If you or your child is facing these charges, contact Leifert & Leifert today.